dxlliv/planner/docs/installation.md

 ### Try it online

-You can use **dxlliv/planner** directly in your browser on [GitHub](https://dxlliv.github.io/planner/).
+You can use **dxlliv/planner** directly in your browser on the [GitHub Demo](https://dxlliv.github.io/planner/).

+---

-Installation is not mandatory, you can create new profiles with an intuitive interface or import a profile selecting a pre-configured folder (or a .zip file, soon) from your computer.
+Installation is not mandatory, you can create new profiles with an intuitive interface or import a profile selecting a pre-configured folder (or a .zip file, soon) using the demo.

 Changes will be saved in your browser using a client-side storage called [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 If you prefer to run the planner locally and host it somewhere once done, keep reading.